chrispoole643/ac-python/README.md

 Setup [Auto-Complete](https://www.emacswiki.org/emacs/AutoComplete) in
 the usual fashion, and make sure it gets loaded for python buffers.
-Then, place this file in your load-path, and add
+Then, place [ac-python.el][./ac-python.el] in your load-path, and add

 ```lisp
 (require 'ac-python)